 More weird things in Prague?
 Spend a whopping €24 on one of these odd bobblehead-like containers sporting corporate logos and emblems of soccer and hockey teams.
 Toronto inhabitants will be thrilled to see a Toronto Maple Leafs container in the photo.
 And no, I didn’t buy one.
 You’ll be able to find these in any touristy souvenir shop throughout Prague.

 11) Ironic Movie Posters

-This past July, a hipster pleasing exhibition was being held at the New Town Hall Tower featuring all sorts of ironic movie posters by Michael Výstava.
+One summer, a hipster-pleasing exhibition was held at the New Town Hall Tower featuring all sorts of ironic movie posters by Michael Výstava.
 Exhibit or not, visit the tower as a climb to the top offers up some really beautiful panoramic views of the city.

 12) T-Shirts For Bad Girls And Beer Drinking Champions